enginooby-academics/unity-design-patterns-in-depth/Assets/Design Patterns/Observer Pattern/README.md

 + Create an UnityEvent field for the observer.
 When state changes, UnityEvent is invoked which also invokes observer's action subscribing/binding to it.
 There are two ways to bind event:
   + Inspector event binding: drag the observer to into subject's inspector and choose the action.
   + Script event binding: from observer, make reference to subject's UnityEvent and bind the action with ```AddListener()```.
-+ Cons: loose coupling, visual event binding (in inspector).
++ Pros: loose coupling, visual event binding (in inspector).
++ Cons: poor security since observer can modify or invoke the UnityEvent of the observer.